rameztawfik/Revit-MCP-Bridge-for-Claude/README.md

 🚦 How to Use
 -------------

-1.  **Restart Claude:** Ensure the "Plug" icon 🔌 appears in the chat bar.
+1.  **Restart Claude:** Ensure the "Plug" icon 🔌 appears in the chat bar. (if you do not see the Plug icon, go to the below steps)
     1. Open Claude -> Settings -> Developer -> **Edit Config**.
     2. Ensure the config file is running.
-    3. You may not need the Plug icon to appear in the chat bar, Claude will still be running with the MCP is the above steps are correct.
+    3. You may not need the Plug icon to appear in the chat bar, Claude will still be running with the MCP if the above steps are correct.

 2.  **Restart Revit:** You should see a "MyAI" tab with a "RunAI" button.